MAS INTERNATIONAL MANAGEMENT

 A first personal supervision meeting is held with a suitable choice of supervisor to discuss your project proposal.
 The planned work on the Master’s thesis and all other relevant deadlines are discussed and arranged by you and the assigned supervisor in this meeting; there is an additional supervision meeting before the submission of the finished dissertation.

 The finale Master’s dissertation must be completed and handed in latest six months after the first supervision meeting.
 After the work has been submitted, the supervisor and co-advisor have four weeks to review and evaluate the dissertation.
 The final oral exam is therefore scheduled to take place four weeks at the earliest after the submission of the dissertation.
+The Master’s dissertation can be written in German.
+However, if you strive for a subsequent DBA degree, the Master’s dissertation must be written in English.

 For the final oral exam, you are expected to defend the submitted dissertation in front of the assigned supervisor and, optionally, in the presence of the co-advisor.
 The proceedings start with a 20-minute presentation by the examinee, followed by a discussion led by the supervisor.
 The entire process lasts max. one hour; the supervisor then evaluates your performance in the exam and the Master’s thesis.